 - Use simple language.
 “Elocution,” “presence,” “fluid body language,” are not student friendly words.
 “Speak each word clearly,” “be poised,” and “use hand, face, and body gestures” are more accessible terms.

 - Don’t use misleading words.
 Think hard about each word as I demonstrated with “loudly” and “slowly.”
 “Enthusiasm” is inappropriate in the speech about your grandmother’s death.

 - A speech is for an audience.
 The audience opinion must be part of the grade.
 Every listener must have some form to score as he or she listens to the speech.
 No, it doesn’t become a popularity contest.
 Students are very good evaluators and they know poise when they see it, they know if the speech covered the required content.
-Additionally, involving the students makes them attentive and critical listeners—something necessary to address the listening part of that CCSS Speaking and Listening standard.
+Additionally, involving the students makes them attentive and critical listeners—something necessary to address the listening part of your state’s standards.